Feelings are much like waves, we can’t stop them from coming, but we can choose which one to surf.

 Working with, helping, and supporting children, families and school staff that have been referred to us is such a rewarding job.
 We often get involved with families and schools when everything is at crisis point and we are there to listen, offer advice and hopefully change the situation for the better.
 We have met so many amazing people and have memories that we will take with us forever.
 It is not always easy but by working together school staff and families can help change a child’s school life for the better.
 We both still hear from children we have worked with, and it is so encouraging when we hear about those who have gone on to have successful careers and happy family lives.

-Last year, Claire and I set up Reach Behaviour and have continued to work in mainstream schools supporting those children who need it.
+In 2023 we set up Reach Behaviour and have continued to work in mainstream schools supporting those children who need it.
 We mainly work in Preston and South Ribble supporting the two district inclusion hubs.
 The headteachers and school staff have been really supportive of our venture, and we are thoroughly enjoying our work.
 Our days have been varied and we have been working in new and exciting ways; we always liaise with the school so we can offer bespoke support to those who are asking for our help.
-We do also support schools in other districts which has taken us to new places and areas.
-We are also supporting local high schools with the transition of children from year 6 to year 7.
+We do also support schools in other districts which has taken us to new places and areas, and in addition, we are working with different multi academy trusts.
+We have (and continue to) support a local high school with the transition of children from year 6 to year 7, and we have supported other year 6 children with the transition to different high schools.

 We are looking forward to developing Reach Behaviour during the new academic year.
 We blog each week and you can keep up with what we are doing on our website, on Instagram and on X (formerly Twitter).
 We welcome your feedback and look forward to hearing your views over the year.